bitpay/wallet/README.md

 ### General

-Bitpay Wallet (formelly Copay) implements a multisig wallet using [p2sh](https://en.bitcoin.it/wiki/Pay_to_script_hash) addresses.
+Bitpay Wallet (formerly Copay) implements a multisig wallet using [p2sh](https://en.bitcoin.it/wiki/Pay_to_script_hash) addresses.
 It supports multiple wallets, each with its own configuration, such as 3-of-5 (3 required signatures from 5 participant peers) or 2-of-3.
 To create a multisig wallet shared between multiple participants, Bitpay Wallet requires the extended public keys of all the wallet participants.
 Those public keys are then incorporated into the wallet configuration and combined to generate a payment address where funds can be sent into the wallet.
 Conversely, each participant manages their own private key and that private key is never transmitted anywhere.

 To unlock a payment and spend the wallet's funds, a quorum of participant signatures must be collected and assembled in the transaction.
 The funds cannot be spent without at least the minimum number of signatures required by the wallet configuration (2-of-3, 3-of-5, 6-of-6, etc.).
 Once a transaction proposal is created, the proposal is distributed among the wallet participants for each to sign the transaction locally.
 Finally, when the transaction is signed, the last signing participant will broadcast the transaction to the Bitcoin network.